Media Communications

 OLA will coordinate media presence with these parties.

-Exclusions: Media passes will not be issued to guests, volunteers, event presenters or panelists, or those who are not working media, or editorial volunteers from OLA publications.
+Exclusions: Media passes will not be issued to guests, volunteers, event presenters or panelists, or those who are not working with media, or editorial volunteers from OLA publications.

 Super Conference and Forest of Reading Festival

-Super Conference
+Super Conference:

 Media passes to the Super Conference grant access to the following: